Why It works

 What is myofascial release and why does it work?

-Myofascial Release is an effective manual therapy which can directly change and improve the health of fascia.
+Myofascial Release is an effective manual therapy which can directly change and improve the health of fascia, lets get into the myofascial release benefits.

 The purpose of Myofascial Release is to break down scar tissue, relax the muscle and help restore fascia to its natural state of health thus helping to improve flexibility and restricted movement patterns.